Single Leg Jump for Height

 Jump height asymmetry: a comparison of left vs. right max jump heights to indicate thigh muscle strength and power performance capacity.

-• When combined with Single Leg Jump for Distance testing, high jump height asymmetries can indicate trainable muscle strength and power deficits between the hip (glutes & hamstrings) vs. knee (quadriceps).
+• When combined with Single Leg Jump for Distance testing, large jump height asymmetries can indicate trainable muscle strength and power deficits between the hip (glutes & hamstrings) vs. knee (quadriceps).

 Push-off asymmetry: a comparison of the left vs. right side capacity to accelerate off the ground.

-• High push-off asymmetry may occur when one limb's quadriceps musculature and surrounding tissues are fatigued, weak, or unable to produce enough load to get off the ground.
+• Push-off asymmetry may occur when the one limb's hip musculature and surrounding tissues are fatigued, weak, or unable to produce enough energy to get off the ground.

 Impact asymmetry: a comparison of the ability of the left vs. right to ability to absorb load when the foot hits the ground.

-• High impact asymmetry may occur when landing stiffer or more abruptly on one limb than the other.
+• Impact asymmetry may occur when the athlete lands stiffer or more abruptly on one limb than the other, or if they are using a protective strategy.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.